AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 * bandwidth: The size of the area around each data point.

-* bandwidthStep: The size of the update for each clusters.

-* distanceFunction: The function that the model will use to train.
+* distanceFunction: The function to calculate the distance between the data points and the centroids.
 Available options are:

-  * Euclidean
+  * Euclidean (Default)

   * Manhattan

   * Cosine

+* kernelFunction: The function used to kernelize the distance between the data points and the centroids.
+Available options are:

+ * Gaussian (Default)

+ * Linear

 #### Returns: